n4ze3m/matrix2d/README.md

 - ```fill(row,cols,object)``` Just like `zeros()` and `ones` this function will return a new array of given shape, with given object(anything btw strings too)

 + ```compareobject(list,operation,obj)``` compare values inside an array with given object and operations. function will return a  new boolen array

++ ```concatenate(listA,listB,{axis})``` Concatenation refers to joining.
+This function is used to join two or more arrays of the same shape along a specified axis.
+The function takes the following parameters note: Axis along which arrays have to be joined.
+Default is 0

 *As soon as possible, more features will be available.*